TRANSparency: Speaking Our Truths

 Say hi at www.lexiebean.com or @oklexiebean on Instagram.

 Sawyer DeVuyst is an artist, model & activist based in New York City.
 His work can be seen in Forbes, The Advocate, OUT Magazine, Barneys, Milk.xyz, VMan, Refinery29 and many others.
 He is a published writer and an anti-shame advocate for transgender folks of all/no gender/s.
-He is a shy Leo, a middle child and he lives with his 14-year old dog, Joey Carl, in NYC’s Lower East Side.
+He is a shy Leo, a middle child and he lives in Brooklyn, NY.

 Preferred Pronoun: “He” or “They”

 Summer Minerva, MS Ed is a multi-disciplinary artist, educator, and polyglot.
 Their current performance and film work center the intersections of gender and spirituality and how identity labels inform our sense of who we are.
 Their performance work has shown around the world in New York City, Rio de Janeiro, and Napoli.
 They are currently in process with a full-length autobiographical documentary film which traces Summer’s ancestry to the 3rd gender of southern Italy.

 Preferred Pronoun: “She”

 Alex Valdes is an experimental musician, performance artist, and Brooklyn, NY native.
 Using drag spectacle and power electronics as their alter ego Reagan Holiday, they continue to explore the dissonance, pain, and beauty of the trans masculine experience.